JaafarBerjawi/OrderTrackingPlatform/README.md

 *   **ProductService (`ProductService/ProductService.API`)**:
     *   Manages the product catalog.
     *   Provides CRUD (Create, Read, Update, Delete) operations for products.
-    *   Stores product information like name, description, price, and stock levels.
+    *   Stores product information.

 *   **OrderService (`OrderService/OrderService.API`)**:
     *   Manages customer orders.
-    *   Handles order creation, updates, and status tracking.
+    *   Handles order creation, updates, and deletes.
     *   Interacts with ProductService to verify product availability.

 *   **Frontend.App (`Frontend.App/Frontend.App.Client`)**:
     *   The client-side user interface for interacting with the platform.
     *   Allows users to browse products, place orders, and view order history.
     *   Communicates with the backend services via the APIGateway.
-    *   This is a Blazor WebAssembly application.
+    *   This is a Razor Pages application.

 ## Development Environment Setup